HORSES 馬

 Traditional Japanese gridded window patterns become dynamic film-strip portals in Horses.
 These create multiple temporal viewpoints of dance unfolding, visual syncopation matching the music's pulse, and a bridge between ancient Japanese scroll painting traditions and modern celluloid.
 The grid is simultaneously abacus, architectural framework, and cinematic device.

-Good Company Arts extends gratitude to Linda Lim and the Lunar New Year Festival Aotearoa, whose unwavering support has enabled the Asia-Pacific trilogy to flourish.
-Ngā mihi nui Creative New Zealand toi Aotearoa for the essential funding tautoko that fuels this trilogy.
+Good Company Arts extends much gratitude to Linda Lim, Lunar New Year Festival Aotearoa, and Te Papa Tongarewa Museum of New Zealand for hosting our Asia-Pacific trilogy as we collectively enter the Year of the Horse.
+Ngā mihi maioha Tānemahuta Gray, brother in dance, for your karakia timatanga.
+Ngā mihi nui Creative New Zealand toi Aotearoa for the pūtea tautoko that fuels this trilogy.

 "Dance and music function omni-spatially because they operate across all registers simultaneously - physical, emotional, temporal, spatial, cultural.
 They do not require translation yet they translate everything" Daniel Alexander Belton 2025